hsinchen22/LePatrick-Image-Augmentation/README.md

 </div>
 <br/>

-* **Patrick** substantially improves detection performance and is additive with Copy-Paste
+* Patrick substantially improves detection performance and is additive with Copy-Paste;
-* The combination of Patrick and Copy-Paste consistently outperforms other augmentation methods
+* The combination of Patrick and Copy-Paste consistently outperforms other augmentation methods.

 <a id="1-3"></a>
 ### Highlight Clipping